colelawrence/decipad/apps/docs/docs/organising-your-data/tables.md

 }
 ```

-This allows you to further augment the table without listing every previous computed value.
+This allows you to further augment the table without listing every previously computed value.

 ## Functions on tables